- January 31, 2023

 - Master list: It’s a simple method where you create a master list of your task with sublists, each depending on the priority of the items.

 Or, if you prefer, do it your way, whatever works best for you.
 Just make sure to remove one task after another from your to-do list 😉

 6. Don’t multitask

 The science is very specific about multitasking—it’s not good for your brain.
 According to a study conducted by the Stanford University professor Clifford Nass, multitasking weakens cognitive ability,

 “We studied people who were chronic multitaskers, and even when we did not ask them to do anything close to the level of multitasking they were doing, their cognitive processes were impaired.
 So basically, they are worse at most of the kinds of thinking not only required for multitasking but what we generally think of as involving deep thought.”

 The key takeaway?
 If you think that multitasking is good for productivity, you’re wrong.
-So stop multitasking and focus at one thing at a time.
+So stop multitasking and focus on one task at a time.

 Time management is also about refusing to take on another task.
 Too much work causes stress and exhaustion.
 And that eventually may lead to work overload and burnout.
-Saying no can help you stay sane, relaxed, and keep the workload balanced.
+Saying no can help you stay sane and relaxed, and keep the workload balanced.

-Next time when someone approaches you with a new task, say ‘no’.
-Refuse, it pays off!
+Next time when someone approaches you with a new or even the same task again, say ‘no’.
+Refuse; it pays off!